intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 {: #diagram-1hop title="Diagram of one hop contexts."}

 Using two or more proxies provides better privacy partitioning.
-Now, each proxy sees either the Client metadata, but not the Target; or the Target, but not the Client metadata; or neither.
+Now, each proxy sees the Client metadata, but not the Target; the Target, but not the Client metadata; or neither.

 ~~~ aasvg